Ultra-processed food: Obesity and weight gain

-Ultra-processed foods are designed to be highly palatable, typically combining high levels of sugar, fat, and salt to enhance flavor and texture.
+Many ultra-processed foods are highly palatable, typically combining high levels of sugar, fat, and salt to enhance flavor and texture, although such combinations are not exclusive to ultra-processed foods.
 These foods often lack fiber and protein, which are essential for promoting the feeling of fullness and help regulate appetite.
 Additionally, the high glycemic index of many ultra-processed foods can cause rapid spikes and crashes in blood sugar levels, which further stimulates hunger and overeating.

-A diagram displaying the impact of fast food, a common ultra-processed food, on the human body.
+Epidemiological data suggest that consumption of ultra-processed foods is associated with non-communicable diseases and obesity, but this has not been confirmed by RCTs yet.
+A 2024 meta-analysis published in The BMJ identified 32 studies linking ultra-processed foods (UPFs) to negative health outcomes, though it also noted possible heterogeneity among sub-groups of UPF.
+The specific mechanisms of the effects were not clear.

 Cancer

 A 2023 review indicated that people who consume 10% more ultra-processed foods have an increased risk of various cancers, including colorectal, breast, and pancreatic cancer.
+Observational studies have reported associations between higher consumption of ultra-processed foods and increased risk of certain cancers, particularly colorectal cancer and, to a lesser extent, breast cancer.
+However, evidence for other cancer types remains limited or inconsistent, and current findings do not establish a causal relationship.
+UPFs with certain additives, preservatives, and contaminants are also linked to an increase in cancer risk.

 Diabetes

-A 2023 meta-analysis of 415,554 participants found that each 10% increase in ultra-processed food consumption led to a 12% higher risk for type 2 diabetes.
+A 2023 meta-analysis of 415,554 participants found that each 10% increase in ultra-processed food consumption was associated with a 12% higher risk for type 2 diabetes.

 Some specific types of ultra-processed foods that have been associated with higher risk of type 2 diabetes include refined breads, sauces, spreads, condiments, artificially and sugar-sweetened beverages, animal-based products, and ready-to-eat mixed dishes.

 Heart and cardiovascular disease

-Ultra-processed foods often contain trans fats and high levels of saturated fats, which can raise LDL cholesterol (bad cholesterol) levels and lower HDL cholesterol (good cholesterol) levels.
+Ultra-processed foods often contain trans fats and high levels of saturated fats, which can raise LDL cholesterol levels and lower HDL cholesterol levels.
 Elevated LDL cholesterol is a major risk factor for atherosclerosis, a condition that can lead to heart attacks, strokes, and cardiovascular disease.
 The high content of added sugars in many ultra-processed foods can lead to obesity, inflammation, and high blood pressure, all of which are risk factors for heart and cardiovascular disease.
 Ultra-processed foods often contain excessive amounts of sodium, which if consumed too often can lead to high blood pressure, a major risk factor for heart disease.

 A 2024 meta-analysis found that participants with the highest consumption of UPF had a 17% increased risk of cardiovascular disease compared to those with the lowest consumption.

 Health organizations worldwide, such as the World Health Organization and the American Heart Association, recommend reducing the intake of ultra-processed foods to lower the risk of heart disease, advocating for diets rich in fruits, vegetables, whole grains, and lean proteins to promote heart health and prevent cardiovascular disease.